jyutzler/Bridge-Systems/system.md

    * 3♥: Limit raise or better in clubs.
    * Double: at least 10 points, possibly willing to make a penalty double.

+### Vs. Takeout Doubles
+If RHO makes a takeout double, bid as naturally as possible.

+1♦ — (Double)
+   * 1♥, 1♠ = forcing, point count not limited.
+   * 1NT = non-forcing, 6-9 points, no four-card major or four-card support
+   * 2♣ = non-forcing (6–10 points, usually a six-card suit).
+   * Redouble = 10 points or more, could have good support.
+   * 2♦ = weak, four-card trump support but fewer than 10 points.
+   * 3♦ = preemptive, good trump support but fewer than 10 points.

+1♥ — (Double)
+   * 1♠ = forcing, point count not limited.
+   * 1NT = non-forcing, 6-9 points.
+   * 2♣, 2♦ = non-forcing (6–10 points, usually a six-card suit).
+   * Redouble = 10 points or more, could have a limit raise.
+   * 2♥ = weak, generally three-card support but fewer than 10 points.
+   * 2NT = game force (Jacoby)
+   * 3♥ = weak, generally four-card support but fewer than 10 points.
+   * 4♥ = natural, could be preemptive

 ### Negative Doubles
 The negative double is used through 4♦ promising four cards (at least) in an unbid major.
 Bidding a major in competition shows a five-card or longer suit and strength suitable to the level.